jonaserhart/jonaserhart/README.md

  - ... live in Austria 🏔
  - ... study Computer Science in Innsbruck 📚
  - ... work part time as a developer ⌨️
+ - ... have a website but its not finished [jonaserh.art](https://www.jonaserh.art)

 ### Stats 📊